 - Travel time: 30 – 45 minutes

-- Rental fee: $6 per day / longer rental period are available at discounted rate
+- Rental fee: $6 per day / longer rental period are available at a discounted rate

 Coastal route, which is faster and easier, starting from Da Nang, passing by Dragon Bridge, then towards the beach area.
 Take your right at Vo Nguyen Giap St., and it’s straight ahead (along the linking streets of Truong Sa and Lac Long Quan) towards Hoi An.
 You’ll see the Hoi An welcome sign upon arrival.